-(Prerequisites: NURS 3205; Corequisites: NURS 3105, 3307, 3408, 3315, 3510.)
+(Prerequisites: NURS 3215; Corequisites: Enrollment in all first semester courses.)
 This course is an introduction to nursing as a systematic process with emphasis on the knowledge, skills and values core to evidence-based professional nursing utilizing a framework of clinical judgment and decision-making coupled with a management systems approach of macro/micro systems.
 Emphasis is on human functioning, human diversity and responses to health and illness.